Bachelor of Arts in Organizational Management, 2007

 Determan says she selected Ashford "because of the [former adult] accelerated program ... and the convenience of the classes and the location of the college."
 That was back in '05 - two years later, she graduated from Ashford with her Bachelor of Arts in Organizational Management, becoming the first in her family to acquire a college degree.

-But even that victory wasn't too much for Determan.
+But even that victory wasn't enough for Determan.
 She was surprised to find herself wanting even more.
 Initially, she says, "I had no intention of continuing on for my Master's.
 As I got closer to graduation I realized that I wanted to continue on and challenge myself to get that Master's degree."
-So now she's back at Ashford and hard at work on her MBA.
+So she enrolled again to earn her MBA.

 Determan is proud of her accomplishments, and she can see the impact that higher education has had on her personality and on the quality of her life.
 "People tell me that there is something different about me.
 I am more confident and I believe that I can do anything that I set my mind to."

-And what does Determan love most about Ashford?
+And what did Determan love most about Ashford?
 "The class times are convenient and I can not say enough about the quality of the instructors.
 They have a high degree of integrity.
-As well as the rest of the staff, they have been very helpful with all of my questions and concerns.
+As well as the rest of the staff, they were very helpful with all of my questions and concerns.
 It seems that the entire faculty really cares about you as an individual."

-Determan is now 46 and lives in Camanche, Iowa with her husband, Randy, and three daughters, who are now 15, 14, and 8.
-In December 2008, she graduated with her MBA and proudly walked across the stage in Clinton, Iowa to receive her diploma.
+Since we last spoke with her, Determan moved to Camanche, Iowa with her husband, Randy, and three daughters.
+In December 2008 at age 44, she graduated with her MBA and proudly walked across the stage in Clinton, Iowa to receive her diploma.

 While earning her graduate degree, Angela found professional success by way of a career change.
 In November 2007, she left her job of 24 years for a position as a Supply Management Specialist for Elkay Manufacturing.
 "I was told that one of the reasons I was offered this position was because I was working on my MBA at the time.
 I am happy to say that I am now with an organization that has many opportunities for growth."
 Earning her degrees has also had a positive impact on her personal life.
 "My girls have learned the value and importance of an education.
 I truly believe that learning is a lifelong journey, not something that ends when you finish your degree."